 Excess: Denotes that a statistic is being measured relative to the Market Index selected.
 The data set analyzed consists of the periodic differences between the investment's measure and the selected Market Index's definition.
 Expense Ratio: Often referred to as the Net Expense Ratio, Morningstar pulls the net annual expense ratio from the fund's audited annual report.
 Annual-report expense ratios reflect the actual fees charged during a particular fiscal year.
 The annual report expense ratio for a fund of funds is the wrap or sponsor fee only.
 The expense ratio expresses the percentage of assets deducted each fiscal year for fund expenses, including 12b-1 fees, management fees, administrative fees, operating costs, and all other asset-based costs incurred by the fund.
 Portfolio transaction fees, or brokerage costs, as well as initial or deferred sales charges are not included in the expense ratio.
 The expense ratio, which is deducted from the fund's average net assets, is accrued on a daily basis.
-If the fund's assets are small, its expense are spread across the wider base.
+If the fund's assets are small, its expense ratio can be quite high because the fund must meet its expenses from a restricted asset base.
+Conversely, as the net assets of the fund grow, the expense percentage should ideally diminish as expenses are spread across the wider base.
 Funds may also opt to waive all or a portion of the expenses that make up their overall expense ratio.